New Year in Goa = Legendary Parties!

-You need to be booking your hotel as soon as possible as most hotels get totally fully booked over the super popular New Year period.
+You need to be booking your accommodation as soon as possible as most Goa beach resorts get totally fully booked over the super popular New Year period.
 Prices go up as well so the earlier in advance you book the best choice and the best deals you can get.

 Baga Beach and Calangute Beach are the busiest places in North Goa and have the biggest choice of bars, clubs, restaurants, shops, water sports and hotels.

 The nightlife scene here is best for fun Bollywood and mainstream international music with many happening nightclubs, pubs, bars and the beach is totally packed on New Year’s Eve.

 The infamous Tito’s Lane in Baga Beach where you’ll find Tito’s, Cafe Mambos, Cape Town Cafe, Cocktails and Dreams all in one crazy thumping street – it’s the most happening street in Goa whatever time of the year but is especially crazy on New Year’s eve.
 For more info check out Tito’s website and Instagram @clubtitosgoa

 Candolim Beach is the more upmarket part of this area home to trendy nightclubs like LPK and Sinq Night Club.

 Arpora is located slightly inland in between Baga and Anjuna and is home to popular nightclubs like Club Cubana and Hammerzz.

 Club Cubana is one of the best nightclubs, not just in Goa but in the whole of Asia!
 A huge, multi level, open air night club known as ‘the night club in the sky’ with numerous dance floors, varied music and even a swimming pool.
 The cover charge includes unlimited drinks so it’s sure to be a big night out.
 Check their instagram @clubcubana to know more.